 Infectious Disease & Pathology Research

-At Houston Methodist, our investigators follow many areas of leading-edge infectious disease research — molecular mechanisms of pathogenesis, human genetics of susceptibility to infectious agents, vaccine development, and prevention of hospital-acquired infections— in order to discover innovations that improve clinical practice.
+At Houston Methodist, our investigators follow many areas of leading-edge infectious disease research — molecular mechanisms of pathogenesis, human genetics of susceptibility to infectious agents, vaccine development, and prevention of hospital-acquired infections — to discover innovations that improve clinical practice.
 We conduct our research in state-of-the-art facilities using genome-wide analysis methods and high-throughput technologies.
 Our facilities include a biosafety level 3 laboratory, confocal microscopes, gene expression microarray biochip stations and ABI sequencing capabilities.
-Our researchers help combat the tremendous toll infectious diseases take on human morbidity and mortality by exploring a diverse range of pathogens, including Streptococcus A and B, Mycobacterium tuberculosis, Staphylococcus aureus and Vibrio cholera, to name a few.
+Our researchers help combat the tremendous toll infectious diseases take on human morbidity and mortality by exploring a diverse range of pathogens, including Streptococcus A and B, Mycobacterium tuberculosis, and Staphylococcus aureus, to name a few.